stabjana/playgroundApp/README.md

 I would like to create a playground app that lists playgrounds in helsinki.
 You can view them on a map or in a list.
 All features on the playground should be listed.
 Future enhancements: a 3D model of the playground.
 It should be possible to upload images.
 Users should be able to move around without logging in and view the playgrounds at their leisure.
 Users should be able to submit ratings there should be an age rating for the respective play equipment or the entire playground seating, sun protection and rain protection should also be included. the playgrounds should be integrated into a database the design should/can correspond to that of the city of helsinke so that they can easily implement it in their own pages later. is the design publicly available?

-i'm not quite sure whether i should do it in react and in typescript or javascript? which technology is best suited? frameworks, database, language?

 ## 1. Wahl der Technologie